A Swedish version of the lesson is available at nobelprizemuseum.se

-This is a teacher’s guide for a Nobel Prize lesson – a complete lesson on the 2020 Nobel Prize in Literature, which is awarded to Louise Glück, one of the most important poets in American literature today.
-The lesson is planned to take about 45 minutes.
+This is a step-by-step timetable for the Nobel Prize lesson – a ready to use lesson on the 2021 Nobel Prize in Literature.
+The lesson is designed to take 45 minutes.

 1. Warm-up (5 min)